 The durability of training shoes depends on a confluence of factors: its construction, materials used, activities for which it is meant, and the frequency of use.

-While workout and CrossFit shoes typically last for at least six months, a weightlifting shoe can last up to a year.
-However, if you start seeing signs of wear and tear and experiencing unusual pains and blisters before that period, it is advisable to replace your shoe immediately.
+Note!
+If you start to see signs of wear-and-tear or experiencing unusual pains and blisters before that period, it is advisable to replace your shoe immediately.

 How to take care of training shoes?

-Your feet can get hot and sweaty during workouts, so it should be no surprise that your training shoes will eventually stink.
-Your trainers will also get dirty, depending on where you work out.
-Here are ways you can get your footwear looking and smelling fresh.
+Proper care will ensure that your athletic shoes live a long and happy life and serve you well all along.
+Given the rigorous nature of training, your feet can get hot and sweaty, so it should be no surprise that your training shoes will eventually stink.
+They will also get dirty, depending on where you work out.
+Here is how you can get your footwear looking and smelling fresh.